Ovarian Cancer Research Alliance: Advocacy Day

 Advocacy Day takes place on Capitol Hill.
 Ovarian cancer survivors meet one-on-one with elected officials to share their personal stories as well as ask for support on a number of federal efforts aimed at sustaining or increasing funding for federal ovarian cancer research, awareness and support.

 Support

 OCRA's support programs focus on helping women and their families before, during and beyond diagnosis.

-Survivors Teaching Students: Saving Women's Lives
+Survivors Teaching Students

-Survivors Teaching Students: Saving Women's Lives aims to educate future healthcare professionals—physicians, nurse practitioners, nurses and physician assistants—to increase their understanding of ovarian cancer symptoms and risk factors so that they will be able to diagnose the disease when it is in its earlier, most treatable stages.
+Survivors Teaching Students aims to educate future healthcare professionals—physicians, nurse practitioners, nurses and physician assistants—to increase their understanding of ovarian cancer symptoms and risk factors so that they will be able to diagnose the disease when it is in its earlier, most treatable stages.

 Ovarian Cancer National Conference

-The OCRFA Ovarian Cancer National Conference provides expert sessions on topics such as clinical trials, early detection, and treatment through various forums and lectures from renowned clinicians and researchers.
+The OCRA Ovarian Cancer National Conference provides expert sessions on topics such as clinical trials, early detection, and treatment through various forums and lectures from renowned clinicians and researchers.
 Survivors and their families also can attend workshops and events on issues about living with ovarian cancer.